Skip to main content

 • story

-• “The story introduces you to a young woman named Shiroha who is trapped in this fever dream-like world where she lost all of her memories.
-She later meets a sheet of paper named Shiori, who is apparently her dad and sidekick; they need to find a way to escape from this world.”
+• “The story introduces you to a young woman named Shiroha who is trapped in a fever dream-like world where she has lost all her memories.
+She later meets a sheet of paper named Shiori, who is apparently her dad and sidekick, and they need to find a way to escape from this world.”

 • “The story lost me a bit in the final act because it kinda came out of left field, but the overall theme is good and it ended on a great note.”